 Martin’s surgical skills allowed him the opportunity to also do work overseas in Africa, Japan and China.
 In 2006 Sonya joined Martin leading a group of 18 nurses and surgeons in a successful missions outreach to Henan, China.

 A year later in 2007, Martin & Sonya chose to move their family to Langley, BC after Sonya was offered a position at Trinity Western University where she is currently Dean and Professor of Nursing.
-Janessa, their daughter, graduated in 2015 completing her fifth year in the Education program and their son Mike, who was a member of the Spartan men’s volleyball team, is studying human kinetics at TWU.
+Janessa, their daughter, graduated in 2015 completing her fifth year in the Education program and their son Mike, who was a member of the Spartan men’s volleyball team, and graduated in 2017 completing his fifth year in Kinesiology at TWU.

 Between 2007 and 2010 Martin continued as a trauma surgeon at Abbotsford and Peach Arch.
 He has now retired his position as a surgeon and focuses his attention on disability and injury assessment for insurance claims.
 Aside from still using his musical gifts in his local church, he is part of the CRC Sierra Leone partnership through churches of the Lower Mainland of British Columbia where the focus is to help rebuild a country devastated by war, famine and recently Ebola.